cnatsepll/ColorQuizWebApp/README.md

 $ git push heroku master
 ```

-***Note: You need to redeploy the project by commit all your changes and using the `git push heroku master` command every time you make a local change that you want to push up to Heroku.***
+***Note: You need to redeploy the project by committing all your changes and using the `git push heroku master` command every time you make a local change that you want to push up to Heroku.***

 Deploy Database for Your Application to Heroku *(Optional)*
 ===